About Us

 Somebody has to plan the route, make campground reservations, navigate around traffic back-ups, find gas stations and manage GPS information on 4 pieces of techo nerd hardware.
 Not that we’re old school but we have paper maps too, just in case.
 And with Lucca’s keen oversight, we have half a chance that we won’t get lost.

-Charlotte loves the mountains of North Carolina.
+Charlotte loved the mountains of North Carolina.
 After she graduated from Appalachian State University, a part of her heart remained in the high country.
-The mountains are such a draw that for many years she traveled to the Blue Ridge to renew her soul.
-But now she’s adventuring to other mountains and did you know there are wineries everywhere?
+The mountains were such a draw that for many years she traveled to the Blue Ridge to renew her soul.

-Once it was a dream to own a mountain home.
-After plans were drawn reality set in.
-A 2nd home just didn’t make sense for twice yearly mountain visits.
-But there was an alternative… buy an RV, or FIVE over the years, that made casual visits feasible.
-Charlotte and Pam stumbled upon 2+ acres of land on a mountaintop in Ashe County.
+At first, they stayed at a favorite RV park, Racoon Hollar.
+After several years, Charlotte and Pam stumbled upon 2+ acres of land on a mountaintop in Ashe County.
 They bought it, installed septic, well, electric and created their RV happy place, Rascal Run (Named after their 1st dog).

 Pam Is The Driver And She Still Is